ClanCats/Container/docs/01__Introduction/03_Getting_Started.md

 echo 'current fuel: ' . $hyperdrive->getFuel() .
 PHP_EOL; // 7500
 ```

-Often we don't want to hardcode the constructor arguments, thats where parameters come in handy.
+Often we don't want to hardcode the constructor arguments, that's where parameters come in handy.

 ```ctn
 :hyperdrive.power: 500